Share gaming clips, memes, and moments on Discord without worrying about upload limits. Free, no account, no watermark.

 Compression speed depends on your video's length and complexity.
 A 2-minute gaming clip typically compresses in 10-30 seconds.
 A 5-minute video might take 30-90 seconds.
 Very long videos (20+ minutes) might take several minutes.
 The compression happens on our servers using powerful hardware, so it's much faster than compressing on your own computer.
 Once done, you can download instantly.

-Your videos are uploaded using encrypted HTTPS connections and processed on SquishVideo's secure servers.
+Your videos are uploaded using encrypted HTTPS connections and processed on VidCrush's secure servers.
 We do not view, share, or permanently store your videos.
 All files are automatically deleted from our servers within 1 hour of compression.
 You can compress as many videos as you want, and we'll never keep any record of them.

 Discord video compression is useful for gaming communities who want to share clips from Twitch, YouTube, or OBS recordings; creative communities discussing design, animation, or video work; educational servers where instructors share demo videos; support communities where members share screen recording troubleshooting videos; and social communities where friends share casual videos and memes.
-No matter the use case, SquishVideo makes it easy to share video on Discord without limitations.
+No matter the use case, VidCrush makes it easy to share video on Discord without limitations.

-SquishVideo isn't just for Discord.
+VidCrush isn't just for Discord.
 We also optimize video compression for other popular platforms with their own file size limits:

 Compress videos for Telegram's generous 2GB free limit.
 Share longer videos without losing quality.